vortex314/microAkka/README.md

 <ul>
 <li>The interface is close to the Java API of Akka as C++ translation was easier compared to the Scala interface.</li>
 <li>To reduce resource consumptions in a limited embedded environment some design aspects are different from Akka Java/Scala.</li>
 <li>actors can share the same mailbox, each mailbox has 1 thread ( MessageDispatcher ) to invoke the actors.
 On FreeRtos based controllers multiple threads ( aka Tasks ) can be started running dispatchers with multiple mailboxes.
-On Arduino common platform this will be likely limited to 1 thread.</li>
+On Arduino common platform this will be likely limited to 1 thread.
+This is close to a coroutine model.</li>
 <li>C++ has limited introspection facilities, so message classes are put explicitly into the message</li>
 <li>the message passed between actors is in a in-memory serialized form, based on aspects from Xdr ( 4 byte granularity ) and Protobuf ( each element is tagged ).
 The message is copied and a pointer to this copy is passed on.
 Since most controllers are already 32 bit word aligned, the Xdr form should speed up data retrieval.</li>
 <li>little attention has been given on stopping actors as in an embedded environment these actors are started once and run forever, so no resource cleanup yet there.</li>